 13 In such circumstances the carrying amounts of the controlling and non-controlling interests shall be adjusted to reflect the changes in their relative interests in the subsidiary.
 Any difference between the amount by which the non-controlling interests are adjusted and the fair value of the consideration paid or received shall be recognised directly in equity and attributed to the owners of the parent.

 Liabilities Rs.
 Rs.
 Assets Rs.
 Rs.

-Share capital: Fixed Assets:
+Share capita al: Fixed Assets:

 Share capital of Xxx (1)cost of control goodwill Xxx

 holding Co.

-Reserves and surplus: Xxx Add:goodwill in B/S of Holding Xxx

-(1)capital reserves of Co.

-holding Co.
-Xxx

 Format for Holding Companies